-NOTE: These instructions are for separate returns only.
-Corporations that are in combined groups should see the Form 4 Instructions for Combined Returns.
+NOTE: These instructions are for combined returns only.
+Corporations that aren't in a combined groups should see the Form 4 Instructions for Separate Returns.

 CAUTION: Federal line numbers referred to on Form 4 and in these instructions may change.